 - The poorest people are twice as likely to lose a newborn baby as the richest.

-Saving lives in the city
+Working in the city

 In 2010 we started working with a new Indian partner, the Society for Nutrition, Education and Health Action (SNEHA) to strengthen basic health services for women and children in the Mumbai slums (in Sanskrit Sneha means ‘love’).